codeDeviator/React.js/README.md

 ```

 - Class based Components
-React Class Components are JavaScript classes that extend React.Component.
+React Class Components are JavaScript classes that extend React.
+Component.
 They define the UI, manage state, and handle events within your application.
 Unlike functional components, which are based on function syntax, class components follow the traditional class-based approach.
 After introduction of React Hooks use of class components has decreased because react hooks makes the code look clean and syntax is easy to understand
 The render() method in react class components returns JSX elements describing the UI of the Application.